deeepak-tyagii/aws-cognito-pet-web-identity-federation/README.md

 2. Click **Create invalidation**, enter `/index.html` and `/scripts.js`, and confirm.

 **Stage 4 Complete**: You now have a fully functional serverless application that uses Google OAuth for authentication and AWS services for storage and identity management.
+Certainly!
+Here is a blog and README section specifically for **Stage 5: Tearing Down the Serverless Application Resources**.

+---

+### Stage 5: Deleting Resources for the PetIDF Serverless Application

+To safely remove all resources for the **PetIDF Serverless Application**, follow these steps:

+1. **Delete Google API Project**:
+   - Visit [Google Cloud Console](https://console.developers.google.com/cloud-resource-manager), locate **PetIDF**, and delete it.

+2. **Delete Cognito Identity Pool**:
+   - In the [AWS Cognito Console](https://console.aws.amazon.com/cognito/home?region=us-east-1), delete the **WebIDF** identity pool.

+3. **Delete IAM Roles**:
+   - In [IAM Console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home), remove roles starting with **CognitoRole_PetIDF**.

+4. **Delete CloudFormation Stack**:
+   - In [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks), delete the **PetWebIDF** stack.

+By completing these steps, all application resources will be fully deleted.

+These instructions should help you quickly remove your PetIDF application resources with confidence.
+Let me know if you'd like any more details!

 ---